Zanesville Times Recorder checks out new library construction progress

 Dr. Sheila Ellenberger featured on National Public Radio affiliate WOUB-FM

 Dr. Sheila Ellenberger, Muskingum University’s Henry S. and Katherine W. Evans Director and Distinguished Librarian, was featured in an interview on WOUB-FM, the National Public Radio affiliate in Athens, Ohio.
 She talked to the station about the Daughter of the American Revolution’s recent donation of a valuable set of reference books for the Muskingum Library.
 To see the story, click here.
-To read more about it on Muskingum’s news page, click here.
+To read more about it on Muskingum’s news archive, click here.

 Students featured for their efforts as tutors, future teachers